robertoleonecicognani/Online-Reactable/README.md

 ## Making music
 If the user wishes to hear a melody with the unaltered sound from the oscillator he must connect the corresponding button directly to the output node, otherwise they can connect it to an effect and have this last one be connected to the general output.
 It is possible to have multiple in effects in cascade.
 The user has control over several factors that include oscillator types, filters, and effects, and can combine and arrange them to obtain musical outputs with different sonic characteristics.
-The Web React table serves foremost as a tool for experimenting with musical timbre, textures and overall interesting effects using a simple and intuitive environment.
+The Web React table serves foremost as a tool for experimenting with musical timbre, textures and overall interesting effects using a simple and intuitive environment.<br>

 <img align="left" src="readMeImages/connections.png"  width="200%" >

 ## How is Audio Created?